Chinese Catholic Patriotic Association: History

-With the rise of the Anti-Rightist Campaign and the Cultural Revolution, all public religious activities came to an end and organizations like the CPA were shutdown.
-However, as Deng Xiaoping's reforms enabled a restoration of religions in the 1980s, the CPA once again became the official state-sanctioned organization for Catholicism in China.
-A sizable population of Chinese Catholics remain as part of the so-called "underground church," seen as "Vatican loyalists," and who boycotting masses said by CPA priests.
+With the rise of the Anti-Rightist Campaign and the Cultural Revolution, all public religious activities came to an end and organizations like the CCPA were shut down.
+However, as Deng Xiaoping's reforms enabled a restoration of religions in the 1980s, the CCPA once again became the official state-sanctioned organization for Catholicism in China.
+A sizable population of Chinese Catholics remain as part of the so-called "underground church", seen as "Vatican loyalists", and who boycott masses said by CCPA priests.

-The CPA does not recognize the proclamation of the dogma of the Assumption of the Blessed Virgin Mary by Pope Pius XII in 1950, canonizations from 1949 onward (e.g. the canonization of Pope Pius X), Vatican declarations on even well-established devotional piety (e.g. on the Sacred Heart of Jesus or on Mary as Queen), and the Second Vatican Council (1962–1965).
+The CCPA does not recognize the proclamation of the dogma of the Assumption of the Blessed Virgin Mary by Pope Pius XII in 1950, canonizations from 1949 onward (e.g. the canonization of Pope Pius X), Vatican declarations on even well-established devotional piety (e.g. on the Sacred Heart of Jesus or on Mary as Queen), and the Second Vatican Council (1962–1965).
 In practice, however, the Catholic Church in China uses Chinese translations of the documents of the Second Vatican Council, of the 1983 Code of Canon Law, of the 1992 Catechism of the Catholic Church (revised in 1997) and of the 1970 Roman Missal.
 These had at first to be imported from Taiwan and Hong Kong, but have been printed locally for some years.

+In 1980, the CCP Central Committee approved a request by the United Front Work Department to create a national conference for the religious groups.
+The CCPA was one of five such religious groups, which also included the Islamic Association of China, the Chinese Taoist Association, the Three-Self Patriotic Movement, and the Buddhist Association of China.
+The Chinese Catholic Bishops Association was created in 1980, as was the Chinese Church Administrative Committee.
+With some of the CCPA's roles given to these new bodies, it was envisioned that the CCPA would be a connection between church and government, with the Chinese Catholic Bishops' Conference representing the bishops and the Chinese Church Administrative Committee would handle the internal affairs of the church, and in turn by led by the Chinese Catholic Representatives Conference.

+In 1981, the CCPA sent a delegation to an international event for the first time, with a group of three bishops, including Michael Fu Tieshan, attending an ecumenical meeting organized by the Canadian Council of Churches.

-In 2018, the CPA's parent organization, the State Administration for Religious Affairs, was absorbed into the CCP's United Front Work Department.
+In 2018, the CCPA's parent organization, the State Administration for Religious Affairs, was absorbed into the United Front Work Department.